25 of the Best Marketing Strategies for Social Entrepreneurs: A Guide

 Questions to Ask When Developing Your Marketing Strategy

 Before you begin designing your marketing strategy, you need to ask yourself a few core questions that will help you establish the overall direction of your promotional efforts.
-These questions should provide you with an answer to how you’ll promote your brand, where you’ll do it at, who you’ll share it too, and a lot more.
+These questions should provide you with an answer to how you’ll promote your brand, where you’ll do it, who you’ll share it with, and a lot more.

 By coming up with a nice list of questions unique to the marketing aspirations of your brand, you’ll be able to optimize your marketing strategy to achieve maximum results.
 Below, you’ll find a list of questions and examples of how you can use them in order to help you develop an effective marketing strategy.